DAVID D. HAYNES

 About the artist

-For many years, I was a journalist — a storyteller who worked with facts and the principle of verification to bring accurate news to readers.
-Now, I do something similar with painting, creating stories through paint and canvas that hopefully evoke a true feeling.
-Whenever possible, I try to use natural elements, including natural pigments, in my work.
+For many years, I was a journalist — a storyteller who worked with facts and words, and the principle of verification, to bring accurate news to readers.
+Now, I do something similar with painting, creating stories through paint and canvas that try to evoke a true feeling.

 Studio Practice